Shilaidaha Rabindra Kuthibari: History

+Shilaidah Kuthibari was built by an indigo planter and later came under the ownership of the Tagore family.
+It served as the residence of Rabindranath Tagore in the 19th century.

-Before its acquisition to the Government of East Bengal after passing of East Bengal State Acquisition and Tenancy Act of 1950, the ownership of this Kuthibari was transferred from the Tagore family to another landlord.
-In 1958 it came under the Department of Archeology of Pakistan.
-In 1969, the provincial government planned to preserve it as an archaeological site.
-Since the independence of Bangladesh in 1971, it has been under the Department of Archeology of Bangladesh.
-In 2013, then President of India, Pranab Mukherjee visited Shilaidah Kuthibari.
-He then told the government that he wanted to provide financial assistance to build a complex at the Kuthibari site.
-After four years, the decision was finalized between the two countries and the construction of the complex was completed by 2020.
-In 2018, a dam was constructed to protect Shilaidah Rabindra Kuthibari, but a part of it collapsed in the same year.
-Later in 2022, another part of the dam collapsed.
+Following the passing of the East Bengal State Acquisition and Tenancy Act of 1950, Shilaidah Kuthibari was acquired by the Government of East Bengal In 1969, the provincial government planned to preserve it as a historical site.
+Since the independence of Bangladesh in 1971, it has been under the auspices of the Department of Archeology.

+In 1986, Shilaidah Kuthibari became a museum.
+It holds over 80 photographs of Rabindranath Tagore as well as numerous personal items.

+In 2013, then-President of India, Pranab Mukherjee, visited Shilaidah Kuthibari and offered to provide financial assistance for the construction of a complex at the site; this was completed in 2020.

+In 2018, a dam was constructed to protect the compound, but part of it collapsed later that year.
+In 2022, another part of the dam collapsed.

 Architecture

-Shilidaha Kuthibari was built on 11 acre land of the village.
-This walled building is three storey museum that has 18 rooms with a central hall.
-There are a total of 17 doors for entering and exiting the 18 rooms.
-The building has a total of 30 windows to let in sunlight.
-The building has an area of 273.87 square meters.
-Built in Indo-Saracenic style, this building is 8.71 meters high.